-Athlete’s Foot Is Often Mistaken For Dry Feet
+Athlete’s Foot (or Foot Fungus) Is Often Mistaken For Dry Feet

 Athlete’s foot is a common, fungal skin infection we see in our diabetic patients.
 A majority of cases begin between the toes and spread to the bottom of the feet.

 Anyone can get athlete’s foot, but it is more severe for a diabetic.
 Naturally, patients with diabetes have a weaker circulatory system along with an impaired immune system.
 This causes a higher risk for infection.
 Athlete’s foot is a concern for diabetics because their skin lacks hydration, making dry skin prominent.

 Athlete’s foot is caused from fungus growing on the top layer of your skin.
 It is contagious and you can get it from touching the affected area of a person who has it, and more commonly, from contaminated surfaces such as damp floors in public showers or locker rooms.

 Many diabetics confuse athlete’s foot as being dry skin on their feet.
 Because athlete’s foot has similar characteristics to dry skin such as peeling, cracking redness, blisters, breakdown of the skin, itching and burning, it is understandable as to why these two conditions can be confused.
 If untreated, athlete’s foot can lead to a severe bacterial infection of the foot and leg.

 - Men are more susceptible than women